Bm1206/Engineered-Biopolymer-Composite-an-affordable-carbon-negative-alternative-to-concrete/README.md

 ## Code provided in repository: :computer:

-In this repository, three different scripts have been provided for the following purposes.
+In this repository, three different scripts have been provided for the following purposes:

 1. Developing the Design guide predicting compressive strength of Engineered Biopolymer Composite (Figure 2 d)
 2. Calculating the statistical descriptors from segemented microCT images
 3. Calculating the carbon footprint of manufacturing EBC worldwide.

+### 1. Developing the design guide for predicing compressive strength of EBC

-### Calculating statistical descriptors from MicroCT data
+### 2. Calculating statistical descriptors from MicroCT data

 ***This description refers to the script*** → [Statistical_Descriptor_Calculator.py](Code/Statistical%20Descriptors/Statistical_Descriptor_Calculator.py)